 If you think you may be experiencing hearing loss, you can visit Connect Hearing’s website to take a free online hearing test.
 The test takes about three minutes, but you will need a pair of headphones that can connect to your computer, tablet or phone.
-To begin the test, simply enter your name, phone number and email address online.
+To begin the test, simply enter your name, phone number, zip code and email address online.

 If you think you may need a hearing aid, you can schedule a free in-person hearing exam with a hearing care professional.
 At the exam, you’ll answer a few initial questions about your hearing health and history.
 Then you’ll take a hearing test before discussing the results and receiving any potential recommendations.

 In addition to free hearing tests, Connect Hearing also offers free two-week hearing aid trials.
 You can test out a hearing aid or hearing aids for up to two weeks at home to see how they work for your day-to-day life.

 If you do make your purchase at Connect Hearing, you’ll get three years of free batteries included with your purchase.
 According to the website, that’s a box of 60 batteries for each hearing aid each year.